 As more and more consumer interactions have shifted online, enterprises in a variety of sectors have found themselves having to engage in KYC, to securely verify the identities of customers opening accounts.
-The more consumers are required to repeat the process of identity proofing with each online services the greater the demand for frictionless customer experience becomes.
+The more consumers are required to repeat the process of identity proofing with each online services the greater the demand for frictionless customer experience.

 Even more crucially, the more customer accounts are opened digitally the greater number of access points for those looking to commit fraud.
-If banks, mobile network operators and many other businesses must enroll new customers without meeting them in-person, they must establish a high level of trust that an individual is who they say, rather than a fraudster or bot.
+If banks, mobile network operators and many other businesses must enroll new customers without meeting them in-person, they must be able to establish a high level of trust that an individual is who they say, rather than a fraudster or bot.
 Secure digital identity proofing is crucial to preventing financial crime and meeting regulations.

 New Approaches to Identity Proofing

 Clearly, traditional approaches to identity proofing, utilizing subjective human assessments, are not sufficient in today’s digital landscape.
-Many banks and other enterprises are employing new technologies throughout their onboarding processes, whether that be mobile technology to scan documents, biometrics to identify individuals unique attributes or advanced analytics to assess identity records.
+Many banks and other enterprises are employing new technologies throughout their onboarding processes, whether that be mobile technology to scan documents, biometrics to identify an individual’s unique attributes or advanced analytics to assess identity records.

 Enterprises that have been able to implement digital onboarding technologies will likely have seen the benefits.
-The Paypers, Digital Onboarding and KYC Report 2020 reports that financial institutions can onboard new investors in 5 minutes, online credit registration takes a few minutes and signing up for an insurance account takes just 30 seconds.
+The Paypers, Digital Onboarding and KYC Report 2020 reports that financial institutions can now onboard new investors in 5 minutes, online credit registration takes jusr a few minutes and signing up for an insurance account takes just 30 seconds.
 All of these processes would have once taken at least 4-5 days.